Learn how to download bank feed transaction to QuickBooks.

 After you download the transactions, you need to match or add any new ones.

-Note: You can delete any remaining (previously matched/added) transactions by deleting the statement.
-To avoid duplicate entries, once you’ve deleted downloaded transactions, you can't download them again.
+Note: You can delete any remaining (previously matched/added) transactions.
+Just delete the statement.
+Once you delete your downloaded transactions, you can't download them again.
+This avoids duplicate entries.

 Download using Web Connect